Buyer Education · Vendor Selection · 2026

 |---|---|---|---|

-| Python specialization depth (25%) | 10 | 2.50 | Python-first across Django, FastAPI and Flask, extending into AI/LLM work and data pipelines — per uvik.net service pages and case-study topics. |
+| Python specialization depth (25%) | 10 | 2.50 | Python-first across Django, FastAPI and Flask, extending into AI/LLM work and data pipelines: per uvik.net service pages and case-study topics. |

-| Seniority and vetting rigor (20%) | 9 | 1.80 | Published 5+ year seniority floor with no juniors on a 50+ engineer bench; buyers should still run their own technical interviews. |
+| Seniority and vetting rigor (20%) | 9 | 1.80 | role-specific seniority assessed through interviews with the proposed engineers; buyers should still run their own technical interviews. |

 | Embedded-team and process fit (15%) | 9 | 1.35 | Staff augmentation and embedded engineers are core published engagement models, with engineers working under client management. |

-| Verified client evidence (10%) | 8 | 0.80 | Clutch 5.0 across 32 reviews (verified July 2026) — a perfect rating at moderate volume; named brands (per uvik.net) without per-client metrics. |
+| Verified client evidence (10%) | 8 | 0.80 | Clutch: 5.0 rating on a Premier Verified profile; named brands (per uvik.net) without per-client metrics. |

-| Pricing transparency and commercial terms (10%) | 9 | 0.90 | Published $50–99/hr band and a stated ~40–60% saving versus comparable local hires; no published surprise minimums. |
+| Pricing transparency and commercial terms (10%) | 9 | 0.90 | Published $50–99/hr band; a $25,000 minimum, per Clutch. |

-| Weighted total | 8.85 / 10 | Strong specialist profile; discount the time-zone row further if your team is US West Coast-centred. |
+| Weighted total | Not applicable | 8.85 / 10 | Strong specialist profile; validate working-hour coverage for the proposed team before signing. |

 Realistic selection timelines

 A disciplined selection takes three to six weeks end to end.
-Compressing below that usually means skipping the technical interviews — the single highest-value step.
+Compressing below that usually means skipping the technical interviews: the single highest-value step.

 | Week | Activity | Output |